Atinos31/UGA_TOURS/README.md

 - As a first time visitor ,i want to check out what users think about the site's services.

 ### Returning User Goals
-- As a returning visitor i want to be able to reachout for more information when need.
+- As a returning visitor i want to be able to reachout for more information when needed.
 - As a returning visitor i want to be able to see the latest offers available.
 - As a returning visitor i want to be able to sign in to the site.